moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can control whether the course completion progress is visible inside the course overview block or not.

+#### Tab "Blocks"

+##### Timeline block

+###### Tint timeline activity icons

+With this setting, you can tint the activity icons in the timeline block based on the activity purposes.
+By default, Moodle core displays them just as black icons.

+##### Upcoming events block

+###### Tint upcoming events activity icons

+With this setting, you can tint the activity icons in the upcoming events block based on the activity purposes.
+By default, Moodle core displays them just as black icons.

+##### Recently accessed items block

+###### Tint recently accessed items activity icons

+With this setting, you can tint the activity icons in the recently accessed items block based on the activity purposes.
+By default, Moodle core displays them just as black icons.

+##### Activities block

+###### Tint activities activity icons

+With this setting, you can tint the activity icons in the activities block based on the activity purposes.
+By default, Moodle core displays them just as black icons.

 #### Tab "Course"

 ##### Course Header